 The student grievance or complaint policy insures that students have adequate lines of communication wherein to file written complaints.
-Students are encouraged to inform the proper college official any time they feel one of their student rights or privileges has been denied.
+Students are encouraged to inform the proper university official, as described in this Catalogue and the student handbook, any time they feel one of their student rights or privileges has been denied.